North Ridge, Accra

-North Ridge is a neighbourhood in the city of Accra, Ghana, bounded to the south by Castle Road.
+North Ridge is a neighbourhood in Greater Accra, Ghana, bounded to the south by Castle Road.
 Kanda Highway serves as the district's western boundary, while Independence Avenue/Liberation Avenue is the eastern boundary.
 The Ring Road separates North Ridge from the northern district of Kanda.
 The headquarters of the Bureau of National Investigations is located in North Ridge.
 Originally planned as a neighbourhood for civil servants and businessmen in the colonial era, North Ridge remains one of the better residential neighbourhoods in Accra.

 The area of North Ridge, West Ridge, and East Ridge is collectively referred to as "The Ridge".
 This area is populated by several major embassies, including those of Germany and the United Kingdom.
-In addition, several of Accra's up-market hotels, and several Ghanaian administrative offices are located in this neighborhood.
+In addition, several of Accra's up-market hotels, and several Ghanaian administrative offices are located in this neighbourhood.